Tuckasegee, West Fork, North Carolina, US

 A pool follows High Turnover.
 The river splits 50 feet downstream of the pool.
-The left channel is clogged with wood (as of July 2013), so we now have to go through the right channel, but it can collect trees.
+The river-left channel is deeper & better than the right channel, but it can collect trees.
 The river-right channel is shallow and cluttered with suitcase-size rocks that want to force you farther right, which is bad.
-Regardless of which channel you take, get to the center as you round the island (clambering between rocks the size of buckets and suitcases) because you want to hit the center launch pad of the ledge that follows (at 2.8 and lower)...and you don't want your boat to pin in the crap on the right side of the lanch pad.
+Regardless of which channel you take, get to the center as you round the island because you want to hit the center launch pad of the ledge that follows (at 2.8 and lower)...and you don't want your boat to pin in the crap on the right side of the lanch pad.
 There is serious potential for a vertical pin in the right corner of this ledge.

 The photo was taken when flow was WAY LOWER than the normal release level.

 Be aware that the this ledge changes its nature when level exceeds 3ft on the Thorpe Powerhouse gauge.
 The center pad becomes a pour-over into a very large, boiling, recirculating hole.